ArisTsimidakis/SPHERE-REE/README.md

 The only supported LLM is ChatGPT.

 However, the code is designed to be very easy to maintain and integrate new features, so integration of more tools and LLMs will be easy and seamless.

+# Note
+There are some dependecy conflicts between the openai module and the checkov module.
+Uninstalling and reinstalling the openai module in your virtual environment usually fixes this issue.